Current-induced spin-orbit torque on the surface of a transition metal dichalcogenide connected to a two-dimensional ferromagnet CrI$_3$: Effects of twisting and gating: Numerical results and discussion

-There is also a possibility for tuning the magnitude and the sign of the intrinsic SOT applying a gate voltage in the system.
-In Fig. \ref{Fig:7}, we have shown the results of our calculation for five distinct values of the electric field and for two cases: with no twist and a $10.16^\circ$ twist.
-The electric field directly affects the proximity exchange parameters $B_c$ and $B_v$.
-While for all twists a gate scan from $-2$ V$/$nm to $2$ V$/$nm only increases the absolute value of the exchange parameters, there is a sign change in $B_v$ for the special case of $\theta_{twist}=10.16^\circ$.
-The intrinsic SOT also follows the changes in proximity parameters such that a gate scan from $-2$ V$/$nm to $2$ V$/$nm increases the magnitude of the torque in n-doped systems for both $0^\circ$ and $10.16^\circ$ twist and also in p-doped case for $0^\circ$ twist.
-In the case of p-doped system with $10.16^{\circ}$ twist, we find that gating can change the sign of the torque as well.
-In Fig. \ref{Fig:8}, we can see the tunability of the intrinsic SOT as a function of the electric field and the twist angle for $\mu=-1.5$ eV in p-doped and $\mu=0.9$ eV in n-doped case.
-We should note that since the intrinsic SOT is much smaller than its counterpart arising from the intra-band transitions, the second-order response is negligible in this case and can therefore be safely ignored~\cite{zhou2022nonlinear}.
+$Gating:$There is also a possibility to tune both the strength and the sign of the SOTs by applying a transverse electric field of a few V$/$nm across the twisted TMDC/CrI$_3$ bilayer.
+Figure \ref{Fig:4} presents the results of our calculation for WSe$_2$-based bilayer in two cases: with no twist and a $10.16^{\circ}$ twist.
+The gate electric field directly affects the proximity exchange parameters $B_c$ and $B_v$.
+While for all twist angles a gate scan from $-2$ V$/$nm to $2$ V$/$nm only enhances the absolute value of the exchange parameters, there is a sign reversal in $B_v$ for the special case of $\theta_{twist}=10.16^{\circ}$ [see Ref. \onlinecite{Zollner23}].
+The intraband and intrinsic interband SOTs also follow the changes in proximity parameters.
+A gate sweep from $-2$ V$/$nm to $2$ V$/$nm increase the torque magnitudes, ${\tau}_x^{oc}$ and ${\tau}_x^{in}$, in n-doped systems for both $0^{\circ}$ and $10.16^{\circ}$ twist, as well as in p-doped systems for $0^{\circ}$ twist.
+Remarkably, in the p-doped system with a $10.16^{\circ}$ twist, we find that gating can also induce a sign reversal of the torques ${\tau}_x^{oc}$ and ${\tau}_x^{in}$.